Balazs Gardi: Photography career

 Gardi started working as a photographer for the daily newspaper Népszabadság around 2000.
 In the mid-2000s, he spent two years documenting the Roma (Gypsy) minorities, photographing the often impoverished and discriminated peoples throughout a dozen Eastern European countries.
 His photographs have appeared publications including Harper's Magazine, National Geographic, The New York Times, Wired, Time, Outside, The Atlantic, Newsweek, and The Guardian.

-His series titled "Thirst," depicts human civilization in water stressed areas.
+Gardi's series titled "Thirst," depicts human civilization in water stressed areas.
 The Thirst series is part of Facing Water Crisis, Gardi's project documenting the impact of human population growth on water scarcity.

-In 2010 and 2011, he documented the First Battalion, Eighth Marines, throughout their deployment in southern Afghanistan’s war-torn deserts, in collaboration with Basetrack Live.
+In 2010 and 2011, he documented the First Battalion, Eighth Marines, throughout their deployment in southern Afghanistan's war-torn deserts.
 In Afghanistan, Gardi also experimented with using an iPhone as his primary camera, publishing a photo essay in Foreign Policy titled "The War in Hipstamatic".

 In 2011, Gardi travelled to rural KwaZulu-Natal Province of South Africa to document the communities who live there.
 His work there was supported by a Magnum Foundation Fund grant.

-In 2021, Gardi photographed the 2021 storming of the United States Capitol on assignment for The New Yorker.
-Gardi's photographs accompanied an article titled "The Storm" by Luke Mogelson in the print edition of the January 25, 2021, issue.
+The Storm, a body of work Gardi created during the aftermath of the 2020 U.S. presidential election working alongside writer Luke Mogelson for The New Yorker, was a finalist for the 11th cycle of Prix Pictet Award.

+Exhibitions

+Solo exhibitions of Gardi’s work have been held at the European Parliament, Brussels (2005); DokuFoto, Prizren (2007 and 2008); The New York Photo Festival (2011); and Roca Gallery, Barcelona (2015).
+Gardi has also participated in group exhibitions at venues including Museum of Fine Arts, Budapest (2008); Les Invalides, Paris (2009); Noorderlicht Gallery, Groningen (2008 and 2010); The Annenberg Space for Photography, Los Angeles (2009); The Museum of Fine Arts, Houston, Texas (2012) and Saatchi Gallery, London (2022).